Course Strategies for Success

 These exams are ’take home’ exams that promote collaboration and community learning.
 They are comprehensive, by chapter, and tend to contain more challenging questions than those found in Canvas/Recap Exams.
 All work is required to be shown, promoting active learning and methodical thinking through the use of pencil and paper.

 This assessment provides the opportunity to take an exam in a real exam environment.
 You are required to take the exam as if it were an in-person, proctored exam.
 The exam should be taken within the allotted amount of time without any external aids.
 This will allow you to gauge how well you are understanding and retaining class material.
 However, you will have unlimited attempts to take the exam over the course of a few days.
 Answer responses will be given in Canvas.

 All prior exams are meant to (over-)prepare you for this in-person, ‘on-your-own’, closed-book, high-stakes, traditional exam.
 This exam includes everything that has been covered in class at the time the exam is given.
 By the time the comprehensive exam is administered, one will have had the opportunity to sufficiently practice class concepts in a low-stakes environment.
 Disciplined approaches to practicing, studying, and reviewing lead to higher success on this exam.

 The Final Exam comprehensively covers the entire course and is the last assessment given.
 This is also a high-stakes, in-person, closed-book, face-to-face, traditional exam.

-Treat these exams as stepping stones.
+Treat the exams (above) as stepping stones.
 Canvas Exams should prepare you for Recap Exams which will aid in the more challenging HW Exams.
 All of these assessments combined, if properly taken advantage of in a holistic approach to studying and learning, should more than prepare you for the higher-stakes Comprehensive and Final Exams.